tim54100/Breakout-dqn/README.md

 # Breakout-dqn
 Dueling double DQN in openai gym's enviroment, Breakout-v0.

-run the command behind to train a agent which will paly Breakout.
+run the command behind to train a agent which will play Breakout.
 ```
 python main.py
 ```